-CEDF is an independent, nonprofit, mission-driven Connecticut small business lender.
-We provide loans primarily in low-to-moderate income communities and predominantly to low-to-moderate business owners who are not able to obtain traditional bank financing.
+The Community Economic Development Fund is a mission-driven, 501(c)(3), Connecticut economic development organization.
+We provide loans primarily in low-to-moderate income communities and predominantly to low-to-moderate business owners who are not able to obtain bank financing.

 We focus on the 53 Targeted Investment Communities (TICs) and Public Investment Communities (PICs) as defined and revised from time-to-time by the CT Office of Policy and Management and CT DECD.
-In other towns not recognized as a TIC or PIC, we lend to borrowers with household income below $89,701, as defined by HUD.
+In municipalities not recognized as a TIC or PIC, we lend to borrowers with household incomes below $96,300, as defined by HUD.

 We lend in a variety of industries.
-For the fifth year in a row, CEDF is Connecticut’s leading SBA Microlender, offering term loans from a few thousand dollars up to $50,000.
-Through our other tranches of loan capital, CEDF also provides term loans and lines of credit up to $250,000, and owner-occupied commercial real estate loans up to $500,000.
+For the sixth year in a row, CEDF is Connecticut’s leading SBA Microlender, offering term loans from a few thousand dollars up to $50,000.
+Through our other sources of loan capital, CEDF also provides term loans and lines of credit up to $250,000 and owner-occupied commercial mortgages up to $500,000.

 Business Advisory Services

 CEDF Business Advisors serve our borrowers as coaches and relationship managers to help foster business growth and reduce risk of business closure.
-Regular contact with the business advisor is a condition of all CEDF lending.
+Regular contact with the Business Advisor is a condition of all CEDF borrowing.

 Our Business Advisors are seasoned former small business owners who provide guidance on best practices in management, marketing, finance and operations; help investigate, diagnose or research business challenges and opportunities in order to identify paths to improved results; and coach on matters of leadership, accountability, action planning, idea generation, motivation, and management of the emotional components of business ownership.